 Community Helpers Pocket Chart Sentences

-Community Helpers Printable Reader
+Community Helpers Printable Readers

 Are you looking for printable emergent readers for your community helpers preschool theme?
-The predictable words in this book are designed to support your beginning readers.
-Use this book to reinforce concepts of print such as words are separated by spaces, left to right and top to bottom, written words match spoken words, common sight words, and more.
-This easy to assemble printable reader is offered in both black and white and color in the Community Helper Literacy Packet.
+There are three different community helper booklets in the Community Helpers Bundle.
+The predictable words in these books are designed to support your beginning readers.
+Use these books to reinforce concepts of print such as words are separated by spaces, left to right and top to bottom, written words match spoken words, common sight words, and more.
+These easy to assemble, printable readers are offered in both black and white and color for your convenience.

 Community Helpers Read and Write around the Room